Akhil-1009/ADA-Assignment-Programs/README.md

 # ADA-Assignment-Programs
 This repo contains all the programs which i have done as a part of ADA assignment
-# First unit  Introduction to Algorithms:
+# Unit-1:  Introduction to Algorithms:
 1. Implement a binary search algorithm for an array of integers.
 2. Implement a selection sort algorithm for an array of integers.
 3. Implement an insertion sort algorithm for an array of integers.